-5. REVIEW OF THE PLAN
+5. REVIEW AND COMMUNICATION OF THE PLAN

-The London School reviews the Student Protection Plan annually via the Academic Board, the Audit and Risk Committee and, ultimately, the Board of Directors.
+The London School reviews the Student Protection Plan annually via the Academic Board and the Board of Directors.
 Student Representatives participate in the annual review, as well as the appointed Academic Student Governor.

-In addition to this, the School will inform students if there are to be material changes to their programme, communicating with current or prospective students through the Admissions Team (applicants) and Quality Assurance Office (enrolled students), ensuring appropriate advice is provided so that students can make informed decisions on the continuation of their studies in line with the student terms and conditions.
+In addition to this, the School will inform students if there are to be material changes to their programme as early as possible with clear information and options.
+During the decision-making process, students are consulted before a final decision is made on any material changes to the Programme via email or focus group meetings.

+Current and perspective students are communicated via the Admission Team (applicants) and the Registry (enrolled students), ensuring appropriate advice is provided so that students can make informed decisions on the continuation of their studies in line with the student terms and conditions.